jwds1978/jwds1978.github.io/_posts/2017-05-22-darkness-and-depression.md

 </p>
 <p>
-  The other night, I was lying on a makeshift bed of cardboard in a back alley &#8212; completely, in the dark &#8212; waiting to fall asleep.&nbsp; The self-effacing negativity, and spitting of curses at myself, ran rampant as it had for a while.&nbsp; It was something that I'd grown accustomed to.&nbsp;
+  The other night, I was lying on a makeshift bed of cardboard in a back alley &#8212; completely, in the dark &#8212; waiting to fall asleep.&nbsp; The self-effacing negativity, and spitting of curses at myself, ran rampant as it had for some time.&nbsp; It was something that I'd grown accustomed to.&nbsp;
   The dark thoughts are easier to push away when I'm alert.&nbsp; When I'm tired though, about to fall asleep, it's often a very different story.
 </p>
 <p>
-  For me, as a man who had experienced a suicide in his immediate family, it will never be an option.&nbsp; I realize, on both an emotional and intellectual level, that it only hurts the ones whom you love.&nbsp; But, that doesn't stop the theatre of the macabre from acting itself out my head anyway.&nbsp;
+  For me, as a man who had experienced a suicide in his immediate family, it will never be an option.&nbsp; I realize, on both an emotional and intellectual level, that it only hurts the ones whom you love.&nbsp; But, that doesn't stop the theatre of the macabre from acting itself out in my head anyway.&nbsp;
   Thoughts and images of hurting myself, flash before my eyes, faster than I can stop them.&nbsp; I know that I'll never act on them.&nbsp; I know that I'm, physically, in control.&nbsp; Still &#8212; and, I doubt that I'm alone on this &#8212; simply having the thoughts, can be discouraging.
 </p>
 <p>
-  I find that flashes of self-harm occur rather vividly and alongside waves of self-deprecation and doubt.&nbsp; The slightest slip-up or failure can trigger them.&nbsp; Those who know me well, have learned that I vent this negativity, through creativity and jokes.
+  I find that flashes of self-harm occur rather vividly and alongside waves of self-deprecation and doubt.&nbsp; The slightest slip-up and/or failure can trigger them.&nbsp; Those who know me well, have learned that I vent this negativity, through creativity and jokes.&nbsp; As with most all veterans, I've got a somewhat twisted and warped sense of humour.
 </p>
 <p>
   I've been grappling with this issue, both intellectually and spiritually, for quite awhile now.&nbsp; My goal has been to, symbolically, represent the causes